johnathanmilley/drawsomething/README.md

 ## Why did I make this?

 This app was developed haphazardly in an attempt to learn something about HTML canvas.
-It ended up being a little project that my kids enjoyed drawing with.
+It ended up being a little project that my kids enjoyed which in turn brought me enough enjoyment to share it.
+Enjoy!

 Features: